 2 tablespoons demerara sugar

-- Tear the bread into a large mixing bowl and add the cocoa.
+- Tear the bread into small chunks and place in a large mixing bowl.
 Pour in the milk, then stir or scrunch through your fingers to mix everything well and completely break up the bread.
-Add eggs and sugar.
+Add the eggs, sugar and cocoa.
 Stir well, then set aside for 15 minutes to soak.